Introduction to Cryptocurrency

 As of April 2021, there were over 6,700 cryptocurrencies, and the total market capitalization of all cryptocurrencies reached an all-time high, surpassing $2 trillion!

-Today, in 2024, despite ups and downs, the industry keeps growing.
+Today, in 2024, despite ups and downs, the industry keeps growing and Bitcoin keeps making new all time highs.

 The total amount of coins continues to grow while the market cap ebbs and flows, but one can clearly see the direction of the trend over time toward more coins and a higher total market cap.